rfitzp/EPEC/Sphinx/PhaseNamelist.rst

 CXD
   Flag for including charge exhange damping in angular equations of motion POEM
-  Flag for including island saturation terms in Rutherford equations BOOT
+  Switch for selecting island saturation terms in Rutherford equations
+   0:
+    No island saturation terms
+   1:
+    Full POEM model
+   2:
+    Only use POEM3 model
+BOOT
   Flag for including bootstrap current terms in Rutherford equations CURV